pkmn/engine/docs/DESIGN.md

 The biggest challenge resulting from the "no compromises" design principle is that **the engine must be compiled with specific flags to opt-in to certain behavior**.
 By default, the pkmn engine implements Pokémon as dictated by the games themselves.
-However, the online Pokémon battling playerbase has agreed to a certain number of small modifications to the game in order to improve the competitive nature of the game, and these are implemented by the leading simulator, Pokémon Showdown.
+However, the online Pokémon battling playerbase has agreed to a certain number of small modifications in order to improve the competitive nature of the game, and these are implemented by the leading simulator, Pokémon Showdown.
 If **`-Dshowdown`** is enabled, the pkmn engine will be configured to:

-- match Pokémon Showdown's **RNG semantics** instead of the cartridges.
-Pokémon Showdown does **not** implement the correct pseudo-random number generator for each format (it implements the Generation V & VI PRNG and applies it to all generations and performs a different amount of calls, with different arguments and in different order than the cartridge).
+- match Pokémon Showdown's **RNG semantics** instead of the cartridge's.
+Pokémon Showdown does **not** implement the correct pseudo-random number generator for each format (it implements the Generation V & VI PRNG and applies it to all generations and performs a different amount of calls, with different arguments and in different order than the cartridge)
-- implements any **bugs** Pokémon Showdown's codebase includes.
+- implements any **bugs** Pokémon Showdown's codebase includes
-- implements the **modifications** required by Pokémon Showdown's "Standard" ruleset (e.g. Endless Battle Clause, Sleep/Freeze/Desync/Switch Priority Clause Mod, etc).
+- implements the **modifications** required by Pokémon Showdown's "Standard" ruleset (e.g. Endless Battle Clause, Sleep/Freeze/Desync/Switch Priority Clause Mod, etc)

 As a result, when compiled with `-Dshowdown` enabled the pkmn engine should exactly match the behavior of Pokémon Showdown instead of the cartridge (this is verified through the integration